 - United Airlines: Masks are optional.
 United Airlines states, “While this means that our employees are no longer required to wear a mask—and no longer have to enforce a mask requirement for most of the flying public—they will be able to wear masks if they choose to do so, as the CDC continues to strongly recommend wearing a mask on public transit.”

 Even though masks are no longer required on domestic flights, the U.S. Centers for Disease Control and Prevention (CDC) continues to recommend that everyone age two and older wear a well-fitted mask on public transportation and in transportation hubs, including on airplanes and in airports.

 “When people properly wear a well-fitting mask or respirator, they protect themselves and those around them, and help keep travel and public transportation safer for everyone,” the CDC stated.

-As mentioned above, some European countries still have mask requirements in place.
-Masks remain mandatory on flights to and sometimes from these countries even if a carrier no longer requires masks on other flights.
+As mentioned above, some European carriers and countries still have mask requirements in place.
+Masks could still be mandatory on flights to and sometimes from these countries even if a carrier no longer requires masks on other flights.

-- Aer Lingus: Masks are optional on flights within Ireland and to and from the U.K., the U.S., and some countries in Europe, including France and Greece.
-Masks are still required on flights between Ireland and Austria, Belgium, Canada, Germany, and Spain.
+- Aer Lingus: Masks are optional on flights within Ireland and to and from the U.K., the U.S., and some countries in Europe, including Belgium, Bulgaria, Croatia, Czech Republic, France, Greece, Italy, Netherlands, Portugal, Switzerland, and Turkey.
+Masks are still required on flights between Ireland and Austria, and between Ireland and Spain.